OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 4) Ensure you have all the Quartus patches installed, refer to Table 2-3 for required Quartus version.

-> **Note:** For Intel® Agilex® 7 FPGA ensure Quartus patch 0.02 and 0.02iofs are installed.
-You can find it in under assets in the following link [0.02](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2023.2-1) and [0.02iofs](https://github.com/OFS/ofs-agx7-pcie-attach/tree/release/ofs-2023.2/license).
-For Intel® Stratix 10® FPGA ensure Quartus patch 0.01iofs is installed.
-You can find it in the following link [0.01iofs](https://github.com/OFS/ofs-d5005/tree/release/ofs-2023.2/license).For quartus patches installation to work properly, you must have Git Large File Storage (LFS) installed when cloning the ofs-fim repository.
+> **Note:** For Intel® Agilex® 7 FPGA ensure Quartus patch 0.13, 0.21 and 0.02iofs are installed.
+You can find them in a tar file under assets in the following link [patch-agx7-ofs-2023-3.tar.gz](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2023.3-1).
+For Intel® Stratix 10® FPGA ensure Quartus patch 0.23 and 0.01iofs are installed.
+You can find them in a tar file under assets in the following link [patch-s10-ofs-2023-3.tar.gz](https://github.com/OFS/ofs-d5005/releases/tag/ofs-2023.3-1).For quartus patches installation to work properly, you must have Git Large File Storage (LFS) installed when cloning the ofs-fim repository.

 Use following command to check Quartus version and installed patches.